mukhindev/react-grid/README.md

 # @mukhindev/react-grid

 Grid for React with a headless UI and simple parameters

-> [!NOTE]
-> Dependencies: Need support for CSS modules in your configuration

 Demo: https://github.com/mukhindev/react-grid-demo

 ## Install

+⚠️ Dependencies: Need support for CSS modules in your configuration.

 ```
 npm install @mukhindev/react-grid
 ```

+## CSS Modules

+Package components use the CSS modules without pre-processing, so you can process them to suit your build.
+Vite and Next.js support CSS modules.

 ## Grid and Cell